 Planning a restaurant is similar to hotel facility planning.
 It includes elements such as kitchen management, waste management, and food service planning.
 Most business processes in a restaurant involve the kitchen.
 You also need to establish certain standard operating procedures, such as an employee manual, to guide the management of your kitchen, food service planning, and waste management.

 Every aspiring restaurant owner needs to keep track of cash flow.
 Though it is advisable to have a conservative budget during the initial days of the restaurant, it shouldn’t make you compromise on any essentials for your restaurant.
 A methodical kitchen planning helps you achieve the right balance between expenses and returns.
 Do a thorough financial analysis of the business, covering cost analysis, revenue projection, and cash flow statement.

 Catapulted by a consistently-increasing spending capacity of customers, the food and beverage industry is getting more competitive by the day.
 That is the reason why every restaurant business plan contains the details of marketing and other promotional activities the business would follow.
 Clearly describe how the marketing strategy will be initiated and sustained, both online and offline.
 Keep aside a portion of the business revenue for marketing.

 If you looking to start a restaurant but are unsure about how to manifest your vision into a reality, HPG Consulting can help.
-We are a multidisciplinary facility planning and management consulting firm in India, with close to 20 years in business.
-Since inception, we have helped countless businesses in the F&B industry, including restaurants and hotels.
+We are multidisciplinary food service consultants in India, with close to 20 years in business.
+Since our inception, we have helped countless businesses in the F&B industry, including restaurants and hotels.
 To discuss your requirements, simply call +91-9311-202-627 or +91-11-43505228/29.
 You can also contact us by filling out this form.